Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 \subsubsection{Source Masks}

 Still, the problem remains that we cannot mask significantly deeper than $27.4\,g'\,\mathrm{mag\,arcsec^{-2}}$ using \verb+SExtractor+'s segmentation maps.
-Another issue is that in the outer region of the objects, noise peaks are above the threshold\, and noise valleys are below.
+Another issue is that in the outer region of the objects, noise peaks are above the threshold, and noise valleys are below.
 Hence, the noise peaks are masked whereas the valleys are not.

 To obtain more complete masks, we use the masking tool described in \citet{kluge}.
-It first smoothes the image with a 2-D Gaussian filter with a standard deviation $\sigma=11\,$px.
-Then all connected pixels above a certain local threshold $T(x,y)$ are masked if their area exceeds the detection area.
-As detection threshold, we use a median signal to noise threshold $T_0$ and the option to scale this threshold with the square root of local rms scatter rms$(x,y)$:
+It first smooths the image with a 2D Gaussian filter with a standard deviation $\sigma$ = 11 px.
+Then, all connected pixels above a certain local threshold $T(x,y)$ are masked if their area exceeds the detection area.
+As detection threshold, we use a median signal-to-noise threshold $T_0$ and the option to scale this threshold with the square root of local rms scatter rms$(x,y)$:

 Additionally, we also expand most masks by convolving them with circular tophat kernel with different expand diameters.
 This also reduces the effect of noise peaks in the outskirts of an object being masked, while the noise valleys are not.
 This way, we create seven masks for each filter band.
 The input parameters are listed in Table \ref{tab:maskparameters1}.